25 Best Christmas Movies of All Time

 7. Rudolph the Red-Nosed Reindeer

-We think this charming classic Christmas movie featuring Rudolph the Red-Nosed Reindeer is the most beloved special of all time!
-Packed so many memorable songs and unforgettable characters, Rudolph the Red-Nosed Reindeer lights up the hearts of us all.
+This charming classic Christmas movie featuring Rudolph the Red-Nosed Reindeer is the most beloved special of all time!
+Packed with so many memorable songs and unforgettable characters, Rudolph the Red-Nosed Reindeer lights up all of our holiday hearts.

 8. It’s a Wonderful Life